SERVICE ALERT!

 Frequently Asked Questions

-You can contact Patient Ombudsman by regular mail, by phone (toll free and TTY), by email or by fax .
-You can make a confidential complaint through our online complaint form.
+You can contact Patient Ombudsman by email, regular mail, phone (including toll free), or by fax.
+You can make a confidential complaint through our online complaint form or by mail.

-Patient Ombudsman may be able to help you if your complaint falls within Patient Ombudsman’s jurisdiction and you have already sought to have your complaint addressed by the health sector organization.
+Patient Ombudsman may be able to help you if your complaint falls within our jurisdiction and if you have already tried to have your complaint addressed by the health sector organization.
+Learn more.

 Your complaint must have the following elements:

-• It must be about an action or inaction of a health sector organization;
+• It must be about an action or inaction of a health sector organization within Patient Ombudsman’s jurisdiction;

-• It must involve the care or health care experience of a current or former patient, resident or client of the health sector organization; and,
+• It must involve the care or health care experience of a current or former patient or resident of the health sector organization; and,

 • Your complaint cannot be within the jurisdiction of another person or entity.

-Every experience is important.
-Your willingness to bring forward your complaint may improve the future health care experience for you and others.
+Your willingness to bring forward your complaint may improve future health care experiences for you and others.

 Patient Ombudsman’s services are free of charge.

-If you wish Patient Ombudsman to proceed with your complaint, we will require your name and other relevant personal information in order to proceed.
+We will require your name and other relevant personal information in order to proceed with your complaint.

-All complaint information is kept strictly confidential and only disclosed for the purpose of facilitating a resolution, conducting an investigation or otherwise required by law.
+All complaint information is kept strictly confidential and only shared with those who need to know it the purpose of facilitating a resolution, conducting an investigation or otherwise required by law.

 Yes.
-Patient Ombudsman will require your consent to proceed with resolving your complaint.
+Patient Ombudsman will require consent from the patient, resident, or substitute decision-maker (if a complaint is being made on someone’s behalf) to resolve a complaint.
 We will not identify a complainant without permission.

 Patient Ombudsman is required to conduct investigations in private.
-Your name may be provided to others for the purpose of attempting to facilitate a resolution to your complaint, or to conduct an investigation.
+Your name may be provided to others for the purpose of facilitating a resolution to your complaint, or to conduct an investigation.
 This will be done with your consent.
 Otherwise we will only disclose your name when required by law.

-Patient Ombudsman must make a report to the Minister at least annually, and to the local health integration networks as appropriate.
-These reports will be available to the public on this website.
-Although the subject-matter of your complaint may be included in such a report, no personal or personal health information will be included in a public report.
+Patient Ombudsman must make a report to the Minister of Health at least annually.
+These reports are available to the public on this website.
+Although the subject-matter of your complaint may be included in a report, no personal or personal health information will be included in a public report.

 It is difficult to say how long it will take to address your complaint.
-The length of time will depend on a number of factors, including: the complexity of the complaint; access to witnesses; and, access to other relevant information.
-We will be able to close some complaints in a couple of days, while others may take several months or even longer.
+The length of time will depend on a number of factors, including: the complexity of the complaint; access to witnesses; and access to other relevant information.
+Depending on these factors, it may take several months or even longer to respond to your complaint.

 Was this page helpful?